martenframework/marten/docs/docs/development/reference/settings.md

 ]
 ```

 Middlewares are used to "hook" into Marten's request / response lifecycle.
 They can be used to alter or implement logics based on incoming HTTP requests and the resulting HTTP responses.
-Please refer to [Middlewares](../../handlers-and-http/middlewares) in order to learn more about middlewares.
+Please refer to [Middlewares](../../handlers-and-http/middlewares) to learn more about middlewares.

 ### `port`